-"One Night With Janis Joplin" was a huge success at San Jose Rep before it went to New York.
-Tony Lacy-Thompson reviews.
+"One Night With Janis Joplin" was a huge success at San Jose Rep, September 5 through October 6, 2013, before it went to New York.
+Tony Lacy-Thompson reviewed.

 The Flying Karamazov Brothers landed at San Jose Rep February 15-24, 2013, with a show that wasn't quite ready.
-Read the review.
+Read John Orr's review.

 San Jose Stage Company